tensorlayer/HyperPose/README.md

   - gflags

 We are improving the performance of the engine.
-Initial benchmark results are as follows.
+Initial benchmark results for running the full OpenPose model are as follows.
-On Jetson TX 2, the inference speed is 13 frames / second.
+On Jetson TX 2, the inference speed is 13 frames / second (the mobilenet variant is even faster).
 On Jetson TX1, the speed is 10 frames / second.
 On Titan 1050, the speed is 38 frames / second.

 We also have a Python binding for the engine.
 The current binding relies on